-Here are all the reveals from the 2022 Game Awards
+Here are all the reveals from The Game Awards 2022

 — The Game Awards (@thegameawards) December 9, 2022

-Immortals of Avalum (2023, PS5, Xbox Series X|S, PC)
+Immortals of Avalum (2023, PS5, Xbox Series X/S, PC)

 A world engulfed in magic, rife with conflict, and on the verge of oblivion. #ImmortalsOfAveum, an all-new single-player magic shooter arrives in 2023. #TheGameAwards https://t.co/6xc2798lTW pic.twitter.com/E5iBRANma6